CSCI1290

 Computational Photography

-Computational Photography describes the convergence of computer graphics and computer vision with photography.
+Describes the convergence of computer graphics and computer vision with photography.
 Its goal is to overcome the limitations of traditional photography using computational techniques to enhance the way we capture, manipulate, and interact with visual media.
+Topics covered: cameras, human visual perception, image processing and manipulation, image based lighting and rendering, high dynamic range, single view reconstruction, photo quality assessment, non photorealistic rendering, the use of Internet-scale data, and more.
+Students are encouraged to capture and process their own data.
+Recommended previous knowledge of computer graphics or computer vision (such as CSCI 1230, 1430, 1470, or ENGN 1610).